Charro: In cinema

 The "charro film" was a genre of the Golden Age of Mexican cinema between 1935 and 1959, and probably played a large role in popularizing the charro, akin to what occurred with the advent of the American Western.
 The most notable charro stars were José Alfredo Jiménez, Pedro Infante, Jorge Negrete, Antonio Aguilar, and Tito Guizar.
+The 1969 Western film Charro! was Elvis Presley's only movie in which he did not sing on-screen; the film featured no songs at all other than his voice singing "Charro!" over the main title and opening credits as gunslinger Presley rides into town.
+It was also the only movie in which Presley wore a beard.
+The film's promotion read, 'A different kind of role, a different kind of man'.

 Modern day

-In both Mexican and US states such as California, Texas, Illinois and all of the states of Mexico, charros participate in tournaments to show off their skill either in team competition charreada, or in individual competition such as coleadero.
+In all the states of Mexico – and in some US states such as California, Texas, and Illinois – charros participate in tournaments to show off their skill either in team competition charreada, or in individual competition such as coleadero.
 These events are practiced in a Lienzo charro.

-Some decades ago charros in Mexico were permitted to carry guns.
+Some decades ago, charros in Mexico were permitted to carry guns.
 In conformity with current law, the charro must be fully suited and be a fully pledged member of Mexico's Federación Mexicana de Charrería.